waitingcheung/messenger-bot/README.md

 Click [<img src="https://cloud.githubusercontent.com/assets/2617118/15451713/b72a907c-2004-11e6-8874-73745031c6c7.png" width="16"/>](http://m.me/802565366543110) to message my bot.

-Note: My bot is far from passing the [Turing test].
-If you interact with it in an unexpected way, you may not hear an answer or hear something surprising :wink:

 ## Demo

 Click below to watch a demo of my bot in YouTube.